pkmn/randbats/extension/README.md

 battle-only formes, it may not always be possible to disambiguate which formes set to display in the tooltip (eg. Darmanitan-Galar vs. Darmanitan-Galar-Zen while the Pokémon is in Darmanitan-Galar forme) - in these cases, multiple set options will be displayed.

+This extension was written to have no impact on tooltips in non-random formats and to gracefully degrade in scenarios where data is unavailable, however, extensions can be inherently problematic when it comes to reporting bugs.
+If you notice any UI inconsistencies anywhere within Pokémon Showdown, please do the developers a favor and attempt to reproduce the error after disabling all extensions to rule out the possibility that interaction between extensions is causing issues.